darthkeith/priority-manager/README.md

 # Comparison Heap

 ## Description
-A program with a text-based user interface that stores items in a binary heap with priority chosen by the user such that the user is required to make a minimal number of comparisons.
+A "priority list" that stores items in a heap rather than a list to reduce the number of comparisons needed to determine the highest priority item.

-To open a saved heap:

-`.../ComparisonHeapTUI.py filename`
+To open a saved file, provide the filename as the first command line argument, otherwise the program starts with an empty heap.

 ## Commands
-`a` - Add item
+`i` - Insert item

 `d` - Delete item